DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-3-patch-2/content.md

 Another quick update coming your way!
-We're making steady progress on Beta-3-Patch-2, and while it's not quite ready for prime time, we wanted to share what we've been working on.
+Yet again, I've noticed some bugs RIGHT AFTER dropping the last update. _sigh._ So uhh, here is what I'm working on.

 > [!IMPORTANT]
 > **This update is still a work-in-progress.** This article is being used to test new features - some things might not render as expected, including new video tags that are only implemented in this WIP update.